 - Students in the entry level program in Occupational Therapy are required to pass an exam related to Medical Terminology.
-This competency is included as part of the requirement for the Occupations class. - Students in all Programs in Occupational Therapy are required to pass exams related to Human Subjects Protection Training.
+All students who have not previously completed a Medical Terminology course with a B or higher must complete this competency on the Class of 2025 Canvas site in September 2023. - Students in all Programs in Occupational Therapy are required to pass exams related to Human Subjects Protection Training.
 This exam is given to all health science students and faculty, and is required prior to involvement in research projects.
 This exam is given as part of the Research Methods course. - Students in all Programs in Occupational Therapy are required to pass an exam related to the Health Insurance Portability and Accountability Act (HIPAA).
 This exam is sent by the university to all health science students and faculty, and is required prior to clinical involvement and involvement in research projects.
+Please note that this is different from the HIPPA certificate required by the Research I course.

 - All students are required to complete a NY State Mandated Reporter training in their first semester and document completion on Exxat. - All students are required to complete "e-CUIMC", which is a one -week virtual orientation to interprofessional education in the Fall semester of the first year.
-Students are assigned to interprofessional teams that work collaboratively around a patient case study while learning about each member's roles and responsibilities on a health care team. - We recommend that students in the Programs in Occupational Therapy complete a civic learning and engagement experience prior to graduation.
+Students are assigned to interprofessional teams that work collaboratively around a patient case study while learning about each member's roles and responsibilities on a health care team. - All students must complete the Professional Engagement Module, which prepares students for their future role as a healthcare professional working within several clinical and community networks.
+The module requires students to complete a number of professional activities around leadership, advocacy, community-based service or volunteerism, and peer/program support.
+Students must discuss these activities with their academic advisors and document completion on designated Professional Engagement module on coursework. - We recommend that students in the Programs in Occupational Therapy complete a civic learning and engagement experience prior to graduation.
 Please see the relevant section of this handbook. - A writing competency may be recommended by the faculty for students who need to improve their academic writing.
 Students may also be referred to the Columbia Writing Center.